 Starting Anywhere In Kolb’s Cycle

 A person can start anywhere on the wheel, depending which is the individual’s preferred learning style.
+We don’t have to start at the top with Concrete Experience–sometimes we think about something first, or read about it and research first, or play around with knowledge first.

 Here’s a simplified version of Kolb’s cycle we’ll use to discuss this further: